 - The person was bitten in public or while lawfully on private property (i.e., not trespassing).2

-People may not generally recover damages for dog bites in California if:
+People may not usually recover damages for dog bites in California if:

 - They were trespassing on private property,